8 cool dinosaurs that are cool

 - Top of the food chain in its time – could have had the T. Rex in a fight

-The name Allosaurus means “different lizard”, so it was the disenfranchised dinosaur of the Jurassic period.
-It was named so because its vertebrae were much lighter than those of other lizards.
-It was one of the first theropods discovered (theropods being carnivorous dinosaurs that have tiny spindly little arms and run about on two legs).
+The name Allosaurus means “different lizard”; its vertebrae were much lighter than those of other lizards.
+It was one of the first theropods of the Jurassic period discovered (theropods being carnivorous dinosaurs that have tiny spindly little arms and run about on two legs).
 As a result, the Allosaurus has been the star of quite a few films.
-The allosaurus was a classic example of a theropod.
+The Allosaurus was a classic example of a theropod.
 Its massive skull rested on a huge neck.
 Its long heavy tail balanced its body, and it looked fantastic when it ran around.
 God, it looked fantastic.
 If only dinosaurs existed today.
 Somewhere reachable but distant, like Ryker’s Island.

 The skull had a pair of horns above its eyes and long ridges between the nose and horns which acted as a sunshade.
 Allosaurus had its own sunglasses.

 It was at the top of the food chain and ate anything in sight.
 Walking on two legs, Allosaurus weighed as much as 4 tons, so it could do what it liked.
 Although its head and body weren’t as large as the T.rex, this earlier ancestor was a top predator of its time.
 With its sharp serrated teeth, Allosaurus fed on Stegosaurus and other large plant-eating dinosaurs.

 It didn’t like its own kind much, and Allosaurii often fought bitterly with each other.
 Because it wasn’t particularly keen on hunting prey in groups it may have attacked large prey by ambush, hatcheting unlucky victims to death with its brutal upper jaws.